LabPy/lantz/docs/overview.rst

     main = loadUi('connect_test.ui') # Load the GUI

-    with LantzSignalGenerator() as fungen: # Instantiate the instrument
+    with LantzSignalGeneratorTCP() as fungen: # Instantiate the instrument

         connect_driver(main, fungen) # All signals and slots are connected here!